eclipse-pass/pass-core/README.md

 # JSON API

-JSON API is deployed at `/data`.
+JSON API is deployed at `/data/`.
 All of our data model is available, just divided into attributes and relationships.
 Note that identifiers are now integers, not URIs.
 See https://elide.io/pages/guide/v6/10-jsonapi.html for information on how Elide provides support for filtering and sorting.

+See `/swagger/` for auto-generated documentation.

 ## Creating a RepositoryCopy